Trusted WordPress tutorials, when you need them most.

 Reaction buttons help you boost user engagement on your WordPress blog. because not all users have the time or confidence to leave a comment.

-That’s why popular social media websites like Facebook use Like and other Reaction buttons to boost engagement.
-You can also add a Facebook Like button to your posts.
+That’s why popular social media websites like Facebook use ‘Like’ and other ‘Reaction’ buttons to boost engagement.
+If you haven’t already, then you can add a Facebook Like button to your posts.

 Facebook Lets Users React to Posts With the Like Button

-You can encourage more interaction on your site by adding WordPress reaction buttons.
-These allow your users to engage with your post with just a click.
+Adding WordPress reaction buttons can encourage more interaction on your site.
+These buttons allow your users to engage with your post with just a click.

-With that being said, let’s take a look at how to add this kind of reaction button to your WordPress site.
+With that in mind, let’s take a look at how to add this kind of reaction button to your WordPress site.

 How to Add Reaction Buttons in WordPress

-The first thing you need to do is install and activate the WP Reactions Lite plugin.
+So, the first thing you’ll need to do is install and activate the Da Reactions plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-For this tutorial, we’ll use the free version of the plugin.
-There is also a premium version, WP Reactions, which adds additional features such as buttons for more social platforms.
+For this tutorial, we will use the free version of the plugin.
+But there is also a premium version that adds additional features such as analytics tools and BuddyPress integration.
+You can purchase the pro version within the plugin’s dashboard in the ‘Upgrade’ section.

 Customizing Your WordPress Reaction Buttons